futurewei-cloud/unno/BackendManager/components/BaseDatabase/README.md

 # Introduction
-This is the very basic database you need to store videos, annotations, jobs, users, etc. In summary, we use using MiniIO to store video data, and MySQL to store meta data, such as annotations, jobs, etc.
+This is the base database you need to store videos, annotations, jobs, users, etc. In summary, we use using MiniIO to store video data, and MySQL to store meta data, such as annotations, jobs, etc.